 The islands, discovered by Christopher Columbus during his fourth and final voyage in 1503, were originally named "Las Tortugas" for their large turtle population.
 The islands later became known as "Cayman", representing the Carib word for crocodiles, a large number of which existed at the time.

-A Governor, presently His Excellency Mr. Martyn Roper, is appointed by Her Majesty the Queen.
+A Governor, presently Her Excellency Mrs. Jane Owen, is appointed by His Majesty the King.
 A democratic society, the Cayman Islands have a Legislative Assembly comprised of representatives elected from each of Grand Cayman's five districts as well as two representatives from the Sister Islands of Cayman Brac and Little Cayman.